ritaturk/xenko-docs/manual/getting-started/scene-creation.md

    _Basic scene in Xenko_

-To create your first basic scene, see [Create a basic scene](create-a-basic-scene.md).
+To start adding content to your scene, see [Positioning entities](positioning-entities.md)